A-TonyNguyen/CPSC411-RestServer/RestServer/README.md

 # Rest Server

+The folder to look at is in Sources/RestServer.

+Program Description:

 A REST server which will manage the following Claim entity in its SQLite3 database:

 | Property Name |                      Description                      | Data Type |